Para ver esta página en español, por favor haga clic aquí.

-First, you must attend a legal clinic sponsored or hosted by VLS, often with our partner organization, Texas RioGrande Legal Aid (TRLA).
-At the clinic, you will need to fill out a form with your basic information (including, but not limited to, your name, address, phone number, birthday, and income information).
-You may also fill out additional forms or questionnaires specific to your legal issue.
+At both the Legal Advice and Intake Clinics, applicants will need to fill out an Application Form with basic information including, but not limited to: your name, address, phone number, date of birth, and income information.
+You may need to fill out additional forms or questionnaires specific to your legal issue at the clinic.

 PLEASE NOTE: If you have been a VLS client in the past, but your case was finished (or closed due to inactivity), you must reapply for services by attending a legal clinic as explained above.

 If you have a case that is currently open with VLS, you must contact either the staff attorney or the case placement coordinator you have been in contact with at VLS.
 Attending a clinic again while your case is open will not speed up the process.